-The Community Standards Board (CSB) is a group of students, faculty, and administrators/staff who are trained to hear cases that involve more serious violations of the Community Standards and serve a role within the Community Standards appeals process (see “What is the Appeals Process?”).
+The Community Standards Board (CSB) is a group of students, faculty, and administrators/staff who are trained to hear cases that involve more serious violations of the Community Standards and serve a role within the Community Standards appeals process.

 The CSB includes the following members:

-Board – The Community Standards Board is an eleven-person board, consisting of at least five students (including at least one undergraduate adult student or graduate student), at least five faculty members, and three administrators/staff.
-Three undergraduate student members are selected from the Peer Review Board by the Peer Review Board Moderator, one undergraduate adult student or graduate adult student is selected by the Director of Community Standards, four faculty members are selected by the Faculty Senate, and three administrators/staff are selected by the Vice President for Student Life/Associate Provost (VPSL).
+Board – The Community Standards Board is an eighteen-person board, consisting of at least five students (including at least one undergraduate adult student or graduate student), at least five faculty members, and at least five administrators/staff.
+Undergraduate student members are selected from the Peer Review Board by the Director of Community Standards/designee.
+Undergraduate adult students and/or graduate students are selected by the Director of Community Standards/designee.
+Faculty members are selected by the Faculty Senate.
+Administrators/staff are selected by the Vice President for Student Life/Associate Provost.
 The term of membership on the Community Standards Board shall be two years for faculty and administrators/staff and one year for students, unless circumstances call for an adjusted term length (i.e. member withdrawal from the CSB before their term expiration).
 Terms are renewable.

 Chairperson – The Chairperson is a voting member, who is selected by the Moderator on a case-by-case basis.

 Moderator/Resource Person – The Moderator shall advise the CSB on matters such as the type of information that may help in determining if Community Standards were violated and appropriate sanction(s).
 The Moderator shall also facilitate the appropriate paperwork and record keeping, as well as reserve the hearing space.